 Private equity attorney Rob Fogler and Rwandan-born entrepreneur Antoine Bigirimana have made their first investment in Rwanda.

-Two two financiers raised $500,000 for Thousand Hills Venture Fund in 2005.
-Earlier this week, the two Denver-based partners made their first investment in a company called Rocket 2020, which provides rural business owners access to FedEx-like services in the African nation.
+The two Denver-based financiers raised $500,000 for Thousand Hills Venture Fund in 2005.
+Last week, they announced their first investment in a company called Rocket 2020, which provides rural business owners access to FedEx-like services in the African nation.
 The startup will use the $300,000 investment from Thousand Hills to build stores that will act as retailers for other merchants, hubs for computer and communications services and as a distribution channel for small businesses.